MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-317.md

 Please include your data sources and URLs
 -->

-As a procurement officer, use the report to:
+Procurement officers use the report to:

-* Review pre-payment journals to ensure that all payment information, including discounts and tolerances, is accurate and complete before creating payment files and posting the journal
+* Review prepayment journals to ensure that all payment information, including discounts and tolerances, is accurate and complete before creating payment files and posting the journal.
-* Help identify potential issues or discrepancies in the payment process and proactively address them
+* Identify potential issues or discrepancies in the payment process and proactively address them.
-* Prepare payment reports or dashboards for internal or external stakeholders based on the data obtained from the report
+* Get data to prepare payment reports or dashboards for internal or external stakeholders.

-As an accounts payable clerk, use the report to:
+Accounts payable professionals use the report to:

-* Reconcile pre-payment journals against vendor sub-ledgers to ensure that all outstanding balances are accounted for accurately and completely
+* Reconcile prepayment journals against vendor subledgers and ensure that all outstanding balances are accurate and complete.
-* Identify any discrepancies or errors in payment information and investigate further as necessary
+* Identify discrepancies or errors in payment information and investigate them.
-* Prepare financial statements, such as income statements or balance sheets, based on the data obtained from the report
+* Get data to prepare financial statements such as income statements or balance sheets.

-As a financial analyst, use the report to:
+Financial analysts use the report to:

-* Analyze payment information, such as discounts and tolerances, to identify areas for cost savings or revenue generation
+* Analyze payment information, such as discounts and tolerances, to identify areas to save cost or generate revenue.
-* Help prepare financial reports, such as income statements or balance sheets, for internal or external stakeholders based on the payment information obtained from the report
+* Get data to prepare financial reports such as income statements or balance sheets for internal or external stakeholders.
-* Monitor payment performance and identify potential risks to financial performance based on the data obtained from the report
+* Monitor payment performance and identify potential risks to financial performance.

 ## Try the report